stevage/map-gl-utils/README.md

 * No need to distinguish between paint, layout and other properties.
 * All properties can be expressed as camelCase rather than kebab-case.
-* Layer operations can act on an array of layers, not just one.
+* Layer operations can act on multiple layers (given by array, regex or filter function), not just one.
 * Source types, layer types and property names are incorporated into function names: `addGeoJSON()`, `addCircle()`, `setCircleRadius()`...
 * Some other convenience functions: `show()`, `hide()`, `onLoad()`, `setData()`,
 * Better click and hover functions: `hoverPointer()`, `hoverFeatureState()`, `hoverPopup()`, `clickLayer()`